BlueBadgerBois/badgerboi/README.md

 ```
   make upcassandra
 ```
-Then wait until cassandra outputs that it is listening (something like `Starting listening for CQL clients on /0.0.0.0:9042`).

 Optional: If this is your first time running, you'll need to bootstrap the database:
+Wait until cassandra outputs that it is listening (something like `Starting listening for CQL clients on /0.0.0.0:9042`), then do:
 ```
   ./scripts/seed.sh
 ```